josefdeutsch/udacitybuilditbigger/README.md

 A simple app that tells jokes.
 Building it bigger with Gradle.

-# Objective
+## Why this Project?

-To learn the role of Gradle in building Android Apps and how to use Gradle to manage apps of increasing complexity.
+This project gives you the opportunity to learn the role of Gradle in building Android Apps and how to use Gradle to manage apps of increasing complexity.

-To also learn to:
+## What Will I Learn?
+Through this project, you will:

 * Add free and paid flavors to an app, and set up your build to share code between them
 * Factor reusable functionality into a Java library